 Tips for Preparing Appraisals

 Before we get into the performance appraisal process, you want to work on developing an appraisal method that is detailed and specific.
-It doesn’t have to be a long, drawn-out, research project, but investing a little more time into how you craft your performance appraisals will show employees that you care about their positions in the company.
+It doesn’t have to be a long, drawn-out research project, but investing a little more time into how you craft your performance appraisals will show employees that you care about their positions in the company.

 The first tip is to have both supervisors and employees keep well-organized documents of their wins, successes, compliments, and customer commendations.
 You don’t have the time to hand-hold employees throughout their careers, so this is also a great way of collecting the information you need for their appraisals.
 This will save a lot of time during the preparation phase and also lets employees put their best foot forward at the start of their appraisals.

 Don’t be afraid to talk to other employees and managers in the business.
 Send an email or call up an internal customer, vendor, or anyone else that the employee works with regularly.
 Ask what the employee has done well, what they could have done better, and what the customer would like to see in the future.
 The point here is to develop a well-rounded view of the employee.
 This is far more accurate than just yours and your employee’s perspective.
 We recommend using the peer review method.

 Writing an Appraisal

 First and foremost, get specific about details.
 Don’t go over the top.
-If you overload an employee’s appraisal with too many points, they won’t be able to home in on what’s important, and they’ll struggle to meet your expectations.
+If you overload an employee’s appraisal with too many points, they won’t be able to hone in on what’s important, and they’ll struggle to meet your expectations.
 Setting the bar too high breaks down your employees’ confidence and could actually make them less productive.
 Try to whittle it down to just three or four main points.
 Identify their biggest weaknesses and biggest strengths and make those the points that need addressing.

 Answer these three questions: